IBM-Bluemix-Docs/mass-data-migration/return-device.md

 ### Shipping from all other supported regions
 {: #return-device-from-other-regions}

-After you're finished using the device, create support case to request a pickup and return shipment.
+After you're finished using the device, create a support case to request a pickup and return shipment.

+After you create the support case, allow at least three business days for IBM to coordinate the device pickup.
+{: note}

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 2. From the  **Support** &gt; **Manage** to access the Support Center.